Lindsey Heaps

-Lindsey Michelle Heaps (née Horan; /həˈræn/ hə-RAN; born May 26, 1994) is an American professional soccer player who plays as a midfielder for Première Ligue club Lyon and captains the United States national team.
+Lindsey Michelle Heaps (née Horan; /həˈræn/ hə-RAN; born May 26, 1994) is an American professional soccer player who plays as a midfielder for Denver Summit FC of the National Women's Soccer League (NWSL) and captains the United States national team.

-She previously played for the Portland Thorns FC of the National Women's Soccer League (NWSL), the highest division of women's professional soccer in the United States, and won the league's most valuable player award in 2018.
-Heaps was a leading player for the Thorns during their 2017 championship season, scoring the winning goal in the championship game.
-Before that, she was a prolific scorer for Paris Saint-Germain, scoring 46 goals in 58 appearances.
+Heaps began her career with Paris Saint-Germain in France at age 18 in 2012, emerging as a prolific scorer.
+In 2016, she joined the NWSL's Portland Thorns and helped lead the team to two NWSL Shields and the NWSL Championship in 2017, scoring the winning goal in the final.
+She was a four-time NWSL Best XI selection and was named the NWSL Most Valuable Player in 2018.
+After six years in Portland, she joined French powerhouse Lyon in 2022, initially on loan, and won the UEFA Women's Champions League in her debut season.
+After winning five league titles in five seasons at Lyon, she returned to the NWSL with hometown team Denver Summit in 2026.

-She is currently the captain of the US Women's National Team.
-She was the leading scorer for the United States U-17 team at the 2010 CONCACAF U-17 Women's Championship.
-She was on the team that won the 2019 FIFA Women's World Cup, won bronze at the 2020 Tokyo Olympics, and captained the team to win gold at the 2024 Paris Olympics.
+Heaps made her senior debut for the United States and was named the U.S. Soccer Young Female Player of the Year in 2013.
+She was part of the team that won the 2019 FIFA Women's World Cup, won bronze at the 2020 Tokyo Olympics, and captained the team to win gold at the 2024 Paris Olympics.
+She was named the U.S. Soccer Female Player of the Year in 2021.

 Early life

 Heaps was born May 26, 1994, and grew up in Golden, Colorado, near Denver.
 Although she attended Golden High School, she did not play soccer for the school.
 Instead, she played club soccer with the Colorado Rush.
 She first started playing for the Colorado Edge during the U-11 tryouts.
 In March, when Heaps was 15 years old and was one of the youngest players on the United States under-17 women's national team, she scored 12 goals in nine games (a team-best) leading up to the North American/Central American/Caribbean U-17 tournament in Costa Rica.
 During her sophomore year at Golden, she was named to the Parade Magazine High School All-American team although she didn't play high school soccer.

 In 2012, Heaps was named the top-ranked college prospect by ESPN.
-Although she had a scholarship to play for Tar Heels of the University of North Carolina at Chapel Hill starting in the 2012 season, Heaps bypassed her college career and signed with French club Paris Saint-Germain FC (PSG).
+Although she had a scholarship to play for Tar Heels of the University of North Carolina at Chapel Hill starting in the 2012 season, Heaps bypassed her college career and signed with French club Paris Saint-Germain (PSG).

 Club career

-Colorado Rush, 2012
+Colorado Rush

 Heaps played for the Colorado Rush in the 2012 USL W-League season.
 She played three games for the team, scoring two goals and taking 19 shots.
 Her performance for the Rush against Seattle Sounders Women on June 1, 2012, in which Heaps scored a goal against Seattle and USWNT goalkeeper Hope Solo, impressed several national team players who also played for Seattle.
 After the match, Megan Rapinoe called Heaps "a hell of a player".